Netpachara/Project-SE-DB/README.md

 # Project-SE-DB
-#This Project is make a Web-base Application about study timetable and exam timetable in subject Software Engineering & Database Systems
+#This Project is make a Web-base Application about study timetable and exam timetable in Subjects Software Engineering & Database Systems